 States receiving funding through the Community Mental Health Services Block Grant (MHBG), 45 CFR Part 96 Sec.
 300x-3, are required to establish a Mental Health Planning and Advisory Council.

 In 2011, the Substance Abuse and Mental Health Services Administration (SAMHSA) recommended that states integrate representatives of substance use disorder, prevention, and treatment services on their Council, and develop Behavioral Health Planning and Advisory Councils.

-The Addictions and Mental Health Division (AMH) responded with the development of the Addictions and Mental Health Planning and Advisory Council (AMHPAC) which integrates representatives of specific state agencies, service consumers and their family members, other advocates, and providers of:
+In response, the Oregon Health Authority (OHA) formed the Addictions and Mental Health Planning and Advisory Council (AMHPAC) which integrates representatives of specific state agencies, service consumers and their family members, other advocates, and providers of:

 - Behavioral Health Promotion;

 - Substance Use, Mental Illness, and Problem Gambling Treatment; and

 To educate, advocate and advise OHA for optimal quality of life for all Oregonians by the promotion of mental and behavioral wellness.